JrgMoran/ResourciOS/README.md

 	public static let ico_settings: UIImage? = UIImage(named: "ico_settings")
 }
 ```
-By doing this, we can use our literals in this way `label.text = RTexts.accept`
-And our images with `imageView.image = RImage.ico_settings`
+By doing this, we can use our literals like this `label.text = RTexts.accept`, and our images with `imageView.image = RImage.ico_settings`.

 #### - staticEnums

+Command: `./ResourciOS staticEnums [custom-output-path]`

-With `./ResourciOS staticEnums` command, ResourciOS creates two enums `RText` and `RImage` with static variables that look like these:
+The `staticEnums` method creates two enums `RText` and `RImage` with static variables that look as follows:

 ```swift
 public enum RTexts {